fluxsocial/junto-mobile/OPEN-SOURCE.md

 * Feature development
 * Code clean up
 * Translations
-* Feedback & New Ideas
+* Feedback & new ideas

 ## Issue Reporting
-Report all issues [here.](https://github.com/juntofoundation/junto-mobile/issues) Remember to add the appropriate labels if applicable.
+Report all issues [here.](https://github.com/juntofoundation/junto-mobile/issues) Remember to add the appropriate labels.

 ## Pull Requests
 *The master branch is just a snapshot of the latest stable release.
 All development should be done in dedicated branches.
 Do not submit PRs against the master branch.*